nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-When this medication statement was believed true.
+The date when the medication statement was asserted by the information source.

-Unless there is a distinct user-modifiable availability date/time for the authorisation, this is the audit trail date/time for when the authorisation was entered.
+If this is unclear, it should be the date/time when the authorisation was entered onto the record.

 ### informationSource ###